What is Heroin?

 Inland Detox is a premier heroin detox program in the Inland Valley, offering state-of-the-art equipment, a beautiful scenery, and professional staff, located on a stunning campus in Southern, California.

-Our dual-diagnosis approach is what sets us apart from many other detox centers.
-This method allows us to treat not only the physical symptoms of drug detoxification, but also to address the underlying causes of why our clients developed their substance dependencies.
+Our dual diagnosis approach is what sets us apart from many other detox centers.
+This method allows us to treat not only the withdrawal symptoms of drug detoxification, but also to address the underlying causes of why our clients developed their substance abuse problems.
 We believe in offering the highest possible standards of clinical excellence by customizing a treatment plan for each client’s specific needs that helps them transition from our detox center to further levels of treatment and aftercare.